 "My training in IE has a lot to do with the existence of this book," Garrett said.
 "It is the inculcated passion for time that made this book work.
 It is my passion for the management of time and the resulting efficiency, inefficiency in this case, that makes the story.
 In my opinion, looking at education the way we did in this book could open up new areas for IE in education."

 Garrett worked for 27 years for Eli Lilly & Company, where he was one of the corporate leaders in the use of the Total Quality process.
 After retiring from Lilly, he served for six-and-a-half years as an associate clinical professor at the Kelley School of Business at Indiana University, and was also a partner in a consulting firm during the same period.
-For 10 years he served as an accreditor of engineering departments with ABET, the Accreditation Board for Engineering and Technology, Inc., a non-governmental organization that accredits post-secondary education programs in applied and natural science, computing, engineering and engineering technology.
+For 10 years he served as an accreditor of engineering departments with ABET, Inc., a non-governmental organization that accredits post-secondary education programs in applied and natural science, computing, engineering and engineering technology.

 Prior to this book, Garrett’s most significant publication (co-authored with Dr. John R. Virts) was an article in the Harvard Business Review